Neats29/neats29.github.io/source/_posts/figuring-life-out-p2.md

     alt="How to be Successful">
 </img><span style="font-size:0.7em">Source: [twitter.com](https://twitter.com)</span>

 [Sam Altman](https://twitter.com/sama) is a successful entrepreneur and angel investor, he is also a chairman at Y Combinator and OpenAI.
-I found his blog post on success a great read.
+I found his blog post about "success" a great read.
 In a way it summarises most of what is covered in this series.
 "As your career progresses, each unit of work you do should generate more and more results.
 There are many ways to get this leverage, such as capital, technology, brand, network effects, and managing people.”

 ---